mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

   :end-before: checkpoint 10

 The following are some more independent variables.
-We have the thrust-specific fuel consumption, `CT`, cruise range, `R`, and the weight of the aircraft without the fuel required for the cruise point and without the weight of the wing structure and point masses, `W0_without_point_masses`.
+We have the thrust-specific fuel consumption, `CT`, cruise range, `R`, and the weight of the aircraft without the fuel required for the cruise point and without the weight of the wing structure, `W0`.
 Since we are not interested in the fuel burn or range at the maneuver point, we only provide a single value for these inputs that will be used for the cruise fuel burn.
-Note that `W0_without_point_masses` includes the reserve fuel weight, which is why it is added here.
+Note that `W0` includes the reserve fuel weight, which is why it is added here.

 .. literalinclude:: wingbox_mpt_opt_example.py
   :start-after: checkpoint 10